epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/generic_ioc.rst.txt

 .. note::

     DLS has an existing IOC building tool ``XML Builder`` for traditional IOCs.
-It has allowed DLS to have concise way of describing a beamline for many years.
+It has allowed DLS to a have concise way of describing a beamline for many years.
 However, it requires some changes to the support modules and for this reason DLS maintain's a fork of all upstream support modules it uses. epics-containers is intended to remove this barrier to collaboration and use support modules from public repositories wherever appropriate.
 This includes external publishing of previously internal support modules.

-The first step was to publish the support module to a public repository.
-The support module now lives at:
+The first step was to publish the support module to a public repository, it now lives at:

 https://github.com/DiamondLightSource/lakeshore340

-The project requires a little genericizing as follows:
+The project required a little genericizing as follows:

 - add an Apache V2 LICENCE file in the root
 - Make sure that configure/RELEASE has an include of RELEASE.local at the end